-Audit of Public Debt Management - A Handbook for Supreme Audit Institutions is an IDI global public good developed as a part of the IDI programme on Auditing Lending and Borrowing Frameworks.
+Audit of Public Debt Management - A Handbook for Supreme Audit Institutions is an IDI global public good (GPG) developed as a part of the IDI programme on Auditing Lending and Borrowing Frameworks.
 This handbook is an update on the IDI-WGPD Public Debt Audit Guidance issued in 2012.
-As an IDI GPG, this product has been developed as per the requirements of Protocol for Quality Assurance of IDI's GPGs.
+As an IDI GPG, this product has been developed as per the requirements of the Protocol for Quality Assurance of IDI's GPGs.

-An international team of public debt experts, INTOSAI WGPD experts, and resource persons from different SAIs have developed this handbook, the handbook contents have been reviewed internally within the product development team, with feedback from experts.
+This handbook has been developed by an international team of public debt experts, International Organization of Supreme Audit Institutions (INTOSAI) Working Group on Public Debt (WGPD) experts, and resource persons from different supreme audit institutions (SAIs).
+The handbook contents have been reviewed internally within the product development team, with feedback from experts.
 All comments have been taken into account and addressed.
-The handbook has been put out for public exposure as required by the protocol and all comments received during the exposure period have been suitably addressed by experts from WGPD Secretariat and external experts working as a part of the development team.
+The handbook has been put out for public exposure as required by the protocol and all comments received during the exposure period have been suitably addressed by experts from the WGPD Secretariat and external experts working as a part of the development team.

-This handbook seeks to provide detailed 'how to' guidance' to public debt auditors in SAIs in conducting financial, performance, or compliance audits of the different aspects of public debt management.
-Chapters 2 to 9 in the handbook are divided into two parts - the first part explains the public debt management issue or practice, e.g. debt management strategy and the second part explains how to audit the issue or practice.
-The second part on auditing is structured uniformly across chapters and consists of the following sections: a) Audit methodology applicable to the subject matter; b) Representative audit objectives under each methodology; c) Audit criteria; d) Sources of evidence; and e) Illustrations of audit findings on the subject matter.
+This handbook seeks to provide detailed 'how to' guidance to public debt auditors in SAIs in conducting financial, performance or compliance audits of the different aspects of public debt management.

+Chapters 2 to 9 in the handbook are divided into two parts.
+The first part explains the public debt management issue or practice, e.g., debt management strategy, and the second part explains how to audit the issue or practice.
+The second part on auditing is structured uniformly across chapters and consists of the following sections: (a) audit methodology applicable to the subject matter, (b) representative audit objectives under each methodology, (c) audit criteria, (d) sources of evidence, and (e) illustrations of audit findings on the subject matter.

-This handbook may be used alongside the GUID 52501 or the 'Guidance on the Audit of Public Debt' that has been developed by the INTOSAI WGPD for Project 2.9 (Development of a GUID on Aligning and Consolidating Public Debt ISSAIs with ISSAI 100).
-Currently the handbook is referenced to existing public debt audit ISSAIs at various places.
-These references will be updated once the endorsement version of the GUID 5250 is approved by the INTOSAI Governing Board.
+This handbook may be used alongside the GUID (Guidance) 5250 on the Guidance on the Audit of Public Debt that has been developed by the INTOSAI WGPD for Project 2.9 (Development of a GUID on Aligning and Consolidating Public Debt ISSAIs with ISSAI 100).
+Currently the handbook is referenced to existing public debt audit International Standards of Supreme Audit Institutions (ISSAIs) at various places.
+These references will be updated once the endorsement version of the GUID 5250 has been formally endorsed at the XXIV INTOSAI Congress.